 No employee will be required to carry a firearm and/or ammunition while on school grounds.
 Employees who are interested in carrying a firearm and ammunition while on school grounds and who are aware of and understand the consequences of the risks involved in carrying a firearm and ammunition on school grounds may apply in accordance with Board Policy.
 Permission to carry firearms and ammunition on school grounds is a privilege, not a right, and no notice or due process is owed upon the revocation of such privilege.

-The Board may exercise his or her discretion to grant written permission to a district employee to possess a firearm and ammunition on school grounds (i.e., all real property, facilities, buildings, fields, and parking lots, belonging to the District) who meets all of the appropriate criteria.
+The Board may exercise its discretion to grant written permission to a district employee to possess a firearm and ammunition on school grounds (i.e., all real property, facilities, buildings, fields, and parking lots, belonging to the District) who meets all of the appropriate criteria.

 Such permission shall be conditional upon peaceful and lawful activity by the possessor at all times, as well as compliance with all terms included in the District’s Firearms Use Agreement.

-The Board may grant or deny permission in their sole discretion for any reason, and the Board’s decision is final.
+The Board may grant or deny permission in its sole discretion for any reason, and the Board’s decision is final.
 A grant of permission shall be reviewed annually by the Board unless earlier revoked by the Board.

 The Board may revoke permission to possess firearms and ammunition on school grounds at any time by verbal or written notice to the individual granted permission.
 Any verbal notice will be followed by written notice to the individual within 24 hours.